beingnile/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### 6-multiple_permissions

+> Uses the same command as 5-execute.

+### 7-everybody

-> Uses the same command as 5-execute
+> Uses the same command as 5-execute.